zsparal/api-documentation/source/components/overview.rst

 Translated error messages are provided into DOM automatically.

-To customize Mollie Card Component, see :ref:`components-mollie-create-component`.
+To customize the card component, see :ref:`components-mollie-create-component`.

-To add styling to the Mollie Card Component, see :doc:`Styling </components/styling>`.
+To add styling to the card component, see :doc:`Styling </components/styling>`.

 Option 2: Mollie Components